Items tagged “portal vein”

 The portosystemic shunt ratio is a measure performed using ultrasound to quantify the abnormal flow of portal venous blood that is shunted away from the hepatic sinusoidal circulation in the context of a congenital portosystemic shunt 1.

-The ratio is determined using the following e...
+The ratio is determined on ultrasound using ...